myltik/azure-docs.ru-ru/articles/virtual-machines/virtual-machines-windows-expand-os-disk.md

 <properties
-   pageTitle="Как расширить диск ОС виртуальной машины в группе ресурсов Azure | Microsoft Azure" description="В этой статье демонстрируется, как увеличить размер диска ОС виртуальной машины с помощью PowerShell для Azure Resource Manager." services="virtual-machines-windows" documentationCenter="" authors="kirpasingh" manager="timlt" editor="" tags="azure-resource-manager"/>
+   pageTitle="How to expand the OS drive of a Virtual Machine in an Azure Resource Group | Microsoft Azure" description="This article demonstrates an approach for expanding the size of OS drive of a virtual machine using Azure Resource Manager Powershell." services="virtual-machines-windows" documentationCenter="" authors="kirpasingh" manager="roshar" editor="" tags="azure-resource-manager"/>